 The nerve roots are arranged symmetrically on both sides and exit the spinal canal through small openings located between two adjacent vertebral bodies.
 In this case, one or several of these nerve roots are affected by an intervertebral disc (disc herniation or disc protrusion), by arthrosis of the small vertebral joints (facet joints), as a consequence of a generalized narrowing of the spinal duct or due to a narrowing of the nerve outlet opening.
 The goal of infiltration is to mitigate pain through a localized injection of medications.
 In this way, it is the reintroduction of support measures such as physiotherapy.

 Infiltration process of the lumbar nerve root

-During the process, the position of the needle is controlled by some CT images or flouroscopy (xray).
+During the process, the position of the needle is controlled by some CT images or fluoroscopy (x-ray).
 Once the needle is located near the nerve root, it is injected a small amount of contrast substance, which should extend along the nerve root.
 At this time, you may feel a cramping pain in your leg.
 In case this pain is very intense, the doctor will wait a moment and then inject more slowly.
-Then a small amount of cortisone and a local anesthetic are injected through the same needle.
-After a few minutes, the local anesthetic should achieve a noticeable relief of pain.
-Cortisone prevents local inflammation.
+Then a small amount of cortisone and a local anaesthetic are injected through the same needle.
+After a few minutes, the local anaesthetic should achieve a noticeable relief of pain.